letsbuildanything/letsbuildanything/README.md

 ### Hello mate :wave:
 **Don't wait.
-Go and checkout my work and some other awesome forked repositories.**
+Go and checkout my awesome works and some other awesome forked repositories.**